 The physical attributes for how to grow lettuce in a container are just the media and pots but now we must turn our attention to sowing and management.
 Planting lettuce in container gardens can be done by direct sowing or transplants.
 Prior to planting add ½ tablespoon of time release fertilizer per gallon of soil.
 Transplants should be buried ¼ inch deeper than they would be in garden soil and set 6 to 12 inches apart.
 Seeds are sown when soils are not frozen, ½ inch deep and 4 to 12 inches apart.
 Leaf lettuces can be closer together than head types.

 How to Grow Lettuce in a Container

-Use a professional soil mix for planting lettuce in container situations, as it is formulated to hold water and provide nutrients.
-A soil mix is usually peat or compost, soil, vermiculite or perlite for water retention and often manure.
-You will need 1 to 3 ½ gallons of soil depending on the size of your container.
-Choose a lettuce mix that is “cut and come again” for repeat harvests.
+Use a professional soil mix for planting lettuce in container situations, as the mix is formulated to hold water and provide nutrients.
+A soil mix is usually peat or compost, soil, and either vermiculite or perlite for water retention.
+You’ll need 1 to 3 ½ gallons of soil depending on the size of your container.
+Choose a lettuce mix marked“cut and come again” for repeat harvests.
 Some recommended varieties for growing lettuce in pots are Black Seeded Thompson and red or green oak leaf types.
 Loose leaf lettuces are better suited to pots than head lettuce.